X Close

 Speaker impedance Z

-To help keep the Impedance Z consistent, some high quality cone speakers may cover the pole piece with a copper cap or have a copper shorting ring at the top of the voice coil, which unfortunately reduces the efficiency of the speaker.
-Some tweeters and compression drivers have an Impedance Z that is semi consistent across the frequency spectrum.
+To help keep the impedance (Z) consistent, some high quality cone speakers may cover the pole piece with a copper cap or have a copper shorting ring at the top of the voice coil, which unfortunately reduces the efficiency of the speaker.
+Some tweeters and compression drivers have an impedance (Z) that is semi-consistent across the frequency spectrum.

-There are 2 reasons speaker Impedance Z changes
+There are 2 reasons speaker impedance (Z) changes

 2. Inductance of voice coil at high frequencies.

-The voice coil, being a coil of wire, is an Inductor.
-An Inductor is a coil of wire.
+The voice coil, being a coil of wire, is an inductor.
+An inductor is a coil of wire.
 Wire wound into a coil will naturally pass low frequencies but restrict higher frequencies.

-Back E.M.F.
-At fundamental resonance (Fs) a reactive effect called Back EMF, causes the speaker (Z) Impedance to rise many times.
+Back EMF At fundamental resonance (Fs) a reactive effect called Back EMF, causes the speaker impedance (Z) to rise many times.
 E.M.F.
-Electro Motive Force is a term that applies to electric motors and generators.
+(Electro Motive Force) is a term that applies to electric motors and generators.
 Externally moving the cone causes the voice coil to generate electricity.
-A speaker can work just as well as a microphone especially for bass drums.
+A speaker can work just as well as a microphone, especially for bass drums.

 Fs is fundamental resonance.
-Fs is the natural resonance the cone will vibrate at when externally tapped by a finger.
-Similar to tapping a drum skin.
-The natural Fs of a speaker cone is measured in free air outside of the box.
+Fs is the natural resonance the cone will vibrate at when externally tapped by a finger, similar to tapping a drum skin.
+The natural Fs of a speaker cone is measured in free-air outside of the box.
 Hold the speaker in your hands (not connected to the amplifier) and tap the cone.
 It will sound like a drum skin.
 The system Fs is measured with the speaker inside of the box.
 A smaller box will cause the Fs to raise to a higher frequency.
 This is dependant on the box being sealed.
 Fs becomes more complicated with a ported box.

-Valve amplifiers do not have a second inverting input connected to the output of the amplifier, therefore only have a limited ability to provide damping.
-This is the reason a speaker will sound more resonant and produce a greater amount of bass, with less power, when driven from a valve amplifier.
+Valve amplifiers do not have a second inverting input connected to the output of the amplifier, therefore, only have a limited ability to provide damping.
+This is the reason a speaker will sound more resonant and produce a greater amount of bass (with less power) when driven from a valve amplifier.

 When solid-state (transistor) amplifiers were first invented and available on the market, it was noticed that a solid-state amplifier had to be almost twice as powerful as a valve amp to sound as loud.
 Few people today, including audiophile reviewers, understand why this is so.